 11.8 In the use of external or cloud based systems, in as much as is in our control, we will ensure confidentiality of your information is maintained.

 11.9 This applies in addition to our obligations on data protection in section 17.

 12 Quality control

-12.1 As part of our ongoing commitment to providing a quality service, our files are periodically subject to an independent regulatory or quality review.
+12.1 As part of our ongoing commitment to providing a quality service, our files are periodically reviewed by an independent regulatory or quality control body.
 Our reviewers are highly experienced and professional people and are, of course, bound by the same requirements of confidentiality as our principals and staff.

 13 Applicable law

-13.1 This engagement letter is governed by, and construed in accordance with, English law.
+13.1 Our engagement letter and our standard terms and conditions of business are governed by, and construed in accordance with, English law.
 The Courts of England will have exclusive jurisdiction in relation to any claim, dispute or difference concerning this engagement letter and any matter arising from it.
 Each party irrevocably waives any right it may have to object to any action being brought in those courts, to claim that the action has been brought in an inappropriate forum, or to claim that those courts do not have jurisdiction.

 13.2 If any provision in these terms of business or any associated engagement letter, or its application, are found to be invalid, illegal or otherwise unenforceable in any respect, the validity, legality or enforceability of any other provisions shall not in any way be affected or impaired.

 14.1 We will not accept responsibility if you act on advice previously given by us without first confirming with us that the advice is still valid in the light of any change in the law or your circumstances.